 Current status of iccMAX specificationThis page describes the current status of iccMAX.
 It is updated as the status changes.

-The iccMAX specification was approved by ICC on 29 July 2016.
+The iccMAX specification was first approved by ICC on 29 July 2016, and subsequently versions were approved in 2017, 2018 and 2019.
 Prior to this a preliminary version was made available for comment by individuals and organisations.

 A reference implementation has also been developed to provide a means of creating and applying profiles that conform to the iccMAX preliminary specification.
 Example Interoperability Conformance Specifications have been published and others are currently in preparation.

 Please contact the ICC Technical Secretary if you are interested in participating in developing, implementing or testing iccMAX.